JessAle07/spoof/README.md

-EARNAPP LAUNCHER — DNS 443 / COMPATIBLE APPARMOR EDITION
+ LAUNCHER — DNS 443 / COMPATIBLE APPARMOR EDITION
 ================================================
 This package has dashboard options 16, 17 and 18.
 If you do not see them, you are running another copy of earnapp-launcher.sh.
 The dashboard prints its folder.